What sets Gateway apart from other residential treatment programs?

 Gateway is not affiliated with any one specific religious organization.
 We strive to meet the religious needs of those students who request participation in their chosen denomination.

 My son will be turning eighteen this year.
 Can he still enroll at Gateway Academy?

 Yes!
 We are licensed to work with adolescent boys ages 14 - 17.
-However, your son would need to arrive prior to his eighteenth birthday, and he cannot admit to our residential treatment program after his eighteenth birthday.
+However, your son would need to arrive at least three months prior to his eighteenth birthday, and he cannot admit to our residential treatment program after his eighteenth birthday.
 Please call the Admissions Office to discuss this further if your son falls in this age group.